Ibaslogic/todos-react-hooks/README.md

-## Easy React JS for Beginners Ebook (Todos App React Hooks Starter)
+## Easy React JS for Beginners Ebook (Todos App React Hooks Code)

-To follow the React Hooks chapter
+To follow this React Hooks chapter

-### Clone this project
+### Clone the starter project

-You can download or clone this project by running this command from your terminal:
+You can download or clone the starter project by running this command from your terminal:

 ```
 git clone https://github.com/Ibaslogic/todos-app-hooks-starter